 Being tired directly causes strong cravings for sugar and fat.
 It also increases your appetite and turns off your sense of being full.
 Double whammy!

-When your energy is low, you'll think you need sugar or snacks to keep you going.
+Low energy makes you think you need some sugar or snacks to keep going.
 And your distracted mind won't notice how much you're actually eating.

-A busy, tired mind is much more impulsive and doesn't step in to stop you from making poor eating decisions when it should.
+A busy, tired mind is much more impulsive with food and willpower doesn't step in to stop you from making poor eating decisions when it should.